 - GCSE Computer Science OSL every Thursday in D28

-- Study support and catch up session available - pupils can arrange suitable times with Miss Sanford or Miss March
+- Study support and catch up session available before school, breaks and afterschool.
+Pupils can arrange suitable times with Miss Sanford or Miss March.

-- BOOM Club – a calm room for years 7, 8, 9 and 10 every break and lunchtime to use computers or take part in a variety of activities.
-Years 7&8 in D28, Years 9&10 in D21
+- BOOM Club - a calm room for years 7,8,9 and 10 every break and lunchtime to use computers or take part in a variety of activites.
+Years 7 and 8 in D28, Years 9 and 10 in D21.

-- After School Games Club – A variety of games consoles and PC games and board games available.
-Every Wednesday in D28
+- After School Games Club - A variety of games consoles, PC games and board games available.
+Every Wednesday in D28.